kgateway-dev/kgateway/docs/content/guides/integrations/datadog/_index.md

 ### Retrieve the API key

-From the Datadog portal, select Integrations and the Agents subcategory.
-Then select the [Kubernetes agent](https://app.datadoghq.com/account/settings#agent/kubernetes).
-Under the directions, you can find the Helm command to install the Datadog agent on your cluster.
-Your API key will be included in the sample command.
-It will look like this:
+From the Datadog portal, select **Integrations > Agents**.
+Then, select the [**Kubernetes** agent](https://app.datadoghq.com/account/settings#agent/kubernetes).
+In the directions, find the Helm command to install the Datadog agent on your cluster.
+Your API key is included in the sample command, similar to the following example.

 ```bash
 helm install datadog-gloo -f datadog-values.yaml --set datadog.site='datadoghq.com' --set datadog.apiKey=YOUR_API_KEY datadog/datadog